What is IAESTE

 Already found a position abroad and need help with your work permit?

-What kind of support does IAESTE offer to students?
+Q: What kind of support does IAESTE offer to students?

-In your home country, IAESTE Canada will help you with your nomination package, applying for your visa or work permit, and other administration tasks.
+A: In your home country, IAESTE Canada will help you with your nomination package, applying for your visa or work permit, and other administration tasks.
 Be sure to reach out to your nearest Local Committee if you’d like to talk to a fellow student about IAESTE.
 In your placement country, that IAESTE Committee will usually assist with lodging, organizing social events, and answering any questions you may have about that country.

-Do I need to upload an official transcript or is unofficial okay?
+Q: Do I need to upload an official transcript or is unofficial okay?

-In order to submit an application to an international employer, an official transcript is required.
+A: In order to submit an application to an international employer, an official transcript is required.
 This may take time, so it is in your best interest to have the official transcript handy!

-How can I increase my chances of getting a job?
+Q: How can I increase my chances of getting a job?

-There are typically between 50 and 300 positions available through IAESTE at any one time.
+A: There are typically between 50 and 300 positions available through IAESTE at any one time.
 Many jobs are only posted for a few weeks so it is recommended that you check approximately once per week throughout the year.

 Jobs with well known companies in popular countries often receive 30 to 40 applicants so it can be difficult to be accepted.
 However, there are many jobs in other countries that receive only a few applicants or none at all.
 Those jobs often offer amazing, rich experiences and your chances of getting accepted can be quite good.
 The more adventurous you are, the better your chances!

-Are there any offers that I can't apply for?
+Q: Are there any offers that I can't apply for?

-There countries and regions where Global Affairs Canada advises are unsafe to travel to.
+A: There are countries and regions where Global Affairs Canada advises are unsafe to travel to.
 IAESTE Canada will not allow students to apply for positions in countries or regions that have the travel advisories: Avoid all travel or Avoid non-essential travel.